nhsengland/package-your-code-workshop/docs/content/workshops/dependency_management.md

 pip install -e .[dev,docs]
 ```

+??? error "Previously encountered issues with `libodbc.so.2` and `pyodbc`"

+    If you encounter an error during this stage related to `libodbc.so.2`, `pyodbc`, or similar it might be some missing system dependencies.
+These should be installed automatically when you create your container but if you are still getting the error try the following commands:

+    ```bash
+    sudo apt-get update
+    sudo apt-get install -y unixodbc unixodbc-dev

+    pip install --force-reinstall pyodbc

+    python -c "import practice_level_gp_appointments; print('Success')"
+    ```

+    This should resolve the issue.

 ## Task 3: Introducing UV

 Now let's introduce [UV](https://docs.astral.sh/uv/), a modern Python package manager built in [Rust](https://www.rust-lang.org/) that builds on the foundations we've established.